schwilklab/lab-resources/methods/conductance-protocol.md

 We can spin a stem in a custom-made centrifuge rotor (for a Sorvall centrifuge) in order to create tension in the xylem.
 For the Butler lab centrifuge use rotor code #5 for an SS34 rotor.
 The stem ends must be kept under water.
 L-shaped plastic wells filled with degassed KCL allow the solution to move up to cover the stem end as we spin.
 It is impossible to avoid some air exposure, so we use small make-up sponges in the wells to keep the end moist during the time while the stems are being placed in the rotor.

-TIP: Do not spin with grommets on stems!!
+TIP: Do not spin with grommets on stems!
 TIP: Double nut the metal plates to hold stems in place.
+Torque nuts down tightly!
+The metal plates will bend very slightly and this is ok.
 TIP: Slowly increase to target MPa as to keep stems in place.

 To calculate the tension in Pa produced by spinning at a given RPM, convert RPM to radians per minutes squared, multiply by the radius of the spinning arm (1/2 the distance from water surface to water surface in the wells when spinning) squared then multiply by the density of water and divide by 2.
 So to get the value in MPa: